Women-Only Self Defense Class in Sequim

 DISTANCE MANAGEMENT 2 & TARGETING 1

 This session continues the concepts from Boundaries & Distance Management 1.
 The level of conflict and resistance increases as we deal with greater levels of conflict such as persistent unwanted contact.
 You’ll have the opportunity to safely train scenarios using “verbal judo,” as well as protecting yourself so that you remain conscious and standing if ambushed.
 We also introduce how to develop full body weight strikes and applying this tool to specific vulnerable targets on an attacker’s body.
+Students are welcome to bring their tactical flashlights and water-filled practice pepper spray.

 TARGETING 2